Arm and Hammer Baking Soda: Makeup Secrets for Aging Skin

 6. Then with your fingers (fingers are better to warm up the foundation and help it melt into the skin) apply your foundation as you normally would.

-How often to use Arm and Hammer baking soda
+How often to use Arm and Hammer scrubs

 I don’t have oily skin, but have been using baking soda for over 25 years with no problems, dryness, or irritation.